SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/model.md

 layout: redirect
 ---

 In the OEE model the capturability of values as well as the identification of capturable values is indicated by the adjectives "actual", "ideal" and "potential" in the respective terms.
-Actual quantities are real quantities and can be measured.
-Potential key figures cannot be measured at the machine, but can be derived from planning values of the organization.
-Ideal values, on the other hand, must be calculated and cannot be recorded directly.
+"Actual" quantities are real quantities and can be measured.
+"Potential" key figures cannot be measured at the machine, but can be derived from planning values of the organization.
+"Ideal" values, on the other hand, must be calculated and cannot be recorded directly.

 ![OEE model](/images/oee/theory/theory-oee-model.png)